eldarhola/cdn/CORS.md

 ```

 After committing the configuration changes, verify response that headers to from this server(s) include required headers, as described above.

+If you require a more in-depth guide to customizing your S3 bucket configuration, please see [Amazon documentation] (http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html).

 ### 2.3.
 MaxCDN